 Image credit: My Bespoke Room

-Do you remember at school when you would wear uniform so you all looked, well, uniform?
-Well, if your gallery wall is sleek and neat then make sure it's tie knot is tightened and its skirt is the correct length.
+Do you remember at school when you would wear a uniform so you all looked, well, uniformed?
+Well, if your gallery wall layout is sleek and neat then make sure its tie knot is tightened and its skirt is the correct length.
 To execute this look, ensure that all the frames are the same size and style and mounted in equal proportions away from each other (we suggest to leave 7-10cm between each frame).
-Remember your times tables (yes, we are still pushing that school analogy) and make sure that the length of the rows are a factor of your total amount of frames so that it all lines up!
+Remember your times tables (yes, we are still pushing that school analogy) and make sure that the length of the rows is a factor of your total amount of frames so that it all lines up!

 Image credit: My Bespoke Room